To add items to your Zotero Library (or any of your Zotero Collections), you want to use the Zotero Connector.

-This means saving resources and references is extremely easy: You just need to view the item in your web browser, click the Zotero connector, and it's automatically saved to your Zotero library.
-This works with academic Library databases and with web search tools and regular websites.
+So saving resources and references is extremely easy: You need to view the item in your web browser, click the Zotero connector, and it's automatically saved to your Zotero library.
+It works with academic Library databases and with, web search tools, and regular websites.

-You can use the Zotero Connector to save individual items and articles or groups of results.
+You can use the Zotero Connector to save individual items, articles, or groups of results.
 If you are looking at a list of results (from a database search, for example), you can click the Zotero Connector to receive a window where you can select the items you want to save.